edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-Collection.md

 As a first step in implementation of metrics data, EdgeX will make metric data available to other subscribing 3rd party applications and systems, but will not necessarily consume or use this information itself.

 In the future, EdgeX may consume its own metric data.
-For example, EdgeX may, in the future, use a metric on the number of EdgeX events being sent to core data as the means to throttle back device data collection.
+For example, EdgeX may, in the future, use a metric on the number of EdgeX events being sent to core data (or app services) as the means to throttle back device data collection.

 In the future, EdgeX application services may optionally subscribe to a service's metrics messages bus (by attaching to the appropriate message pipe for that service).
 Thus allowing additional filtering, transformation, endpoint control of metric data from that service.
 At the point where this feature is supported, consideration would need to be made as to whether all events (sensor reading messages and metric messages) go through the same application services.

-At this time, EdgeX will not persist the metric data (except as it may be retained as part of and message bus subsystem such as in an MQTT broker).
+At this time, EdgeX will not persist the metric data (except as it may be retained as part of a message bus subsystem such as in an MQTT broker).
 Consumers of metric data are responsible for persisting the data if needed, but this is external to EdgeX.
 Persistence of metric information may be considered in the future based on requirements and adopter demand for such a feature.

-In general, EdgeX metrics are meant to provide external applications and systems better information about what is happening "inside" EdgeX services and the associated devices with which it communicates.
+In general, EdgeX metrics are meant to provide internal services and external applications and systems better information about what is happening "inside" EdgeX services and the associated devices with which it communicates.

 ### Requirements

 - Services will push specified metrics collected for that service to a specified (by configuration) message endpoint (as supported by the EdgeX  message bus implementation; currently either Redis Pub/Sub or MQTT implementations are supported)
     - Each service will have configuration that specifies a message endpoint for the service metrics.
 The metrics message topic communications may be secured or unsecured (just as application services provide the means to export to secured or unsecured message pipes today).
-- All services must document what metrics they offer.
-- All EdgeX services must implement a common metrics interface/contract that defines an API set about service metrics.
-    - The metrics REST endpoints implemented on each service are not there to provide the metrics data, but to know what metrics the service provides, to know the the current state for each metric (`on` or `off`), and to provide a means to turn `on` or `off` the metrics collection.
-The actual metric data will be provided, when collected, in messages to a message bus.
-    - The interface would include the definition of a GET REST endpoint that responds with the metrics that the service offers (and whether that metric is currently `on` or `off`).
-The proposed endpoint format:  **/api/v2/telemetry**.
-    - The interface would define PUT and PATCH REST endpoints that allows the user to toggle between `on` and `off` for any metric.
-The proposed endpoint format:  **/api/v2/telemetry**.
-In this REST request body would be the list of metric names to be turned `on` (or those turned `on` or `off` in the case of PATCH).
-It is assumed that those metrics not listed are to be turned `off` in the PUT call where PATCH request is explicit about which metrics are turned `on` or `off` and leaves others unchanged.
+    - The configuration will be placed in the `Writable` area.
+When a user wishes to change the configuration dynamically (such as turning on/off a metric), then Consul's UI can be used to change it.
+- Services will have configuration which indicates what metrics are available from the service.
-- Services will have configuration which allows EdgeX system managers to select which metrics are `on` or `off` by default - in other words providing the initial bootstrapping configuration that determines what metrics are collected and reported by default.
+- Services will have configuration which allows EdgeX system managers to select which metrics are `on` or `off` - in other words providing configuration that determines what metrics are collected and reported by default.
-    - When a metric is turned `off` the service does not report the metric.
+    - When a metric is turned `off` (the default setting) the service does not report the metric.
 When a metric is turned `on` the service collects and sends the metric to the designated message topic.
-    - Per REST API described above, the `on` and `off` control of the metrics collected can be changed during runtime of the service.
     - Metrics collection must be pushed to the designated message topic on some appointed schedule.
-The schedule would be designated by configuration in the schedule service or done in a way similar to auto events in device services.
+The schedule would be designated by configuration and done in a way similar to auto events in device services.
-        - *Do we want to dictate this or allow services to implement as they see fit?*
-            - Recommendation by @cloudxxx8 - have internal scheduler but provide option to use external scheduler.
-The service then has to provide the API for the external to call for collection.
-Suggest using a design similar to auto discovery in device services.
-        - *Also, should there be an interval per metric or a single interval for all metrics collected and pushed?*
+    - A default interval schedule is configured to determine the time when all metrics are collected, but an interval for any specific metric can be scheduled and override the default generic schedule.
-            - Recommendation by @cloudxxx8 to support interval per metric but to have one for all as default
+        - Per recommendation by @cloudxxx8 to support interval per metric but to have one for all as default

 !!!
 Info
     Initially, it was proposed that metrics be associated with a "level" and allow metrics to be turned on or off by level (like levels associated to log messages in logging).
 The level of metrics data seems arbitrary at this time and considered too complex for initial implementation.
 This may be reconsidered in a future release and based on new requirements/use cases.

     It was also proposed to categorize or label metrics - essentially allowing grouping of various metrics.
 This would allow groups of metrics to be turned on or off, and allow metrics to be organized per the group when reporting.
 At this time, this feature is also considered beyond the scope of the initial implementation and to be reconsidered in a future release based on requirements/use case needs.

+    It was also proposed that each service offer a REST API to provide metrics collection information (such as which metrics were being collected) and the ability to turn the collection on or off dynamically.
+This is deemed out of scope for the first implementation and may be brought back if there are use case requirements / demand for it.

 ### Requested Metrics

 The following is a list of example metrics requested by the EdgeX community and adopters for various service areas.
 Again, metrics would generally be collected and pushed to the message topic in some configured interval (example: 1/5/15 minutes or other defined interval).
+This is just a sample of metrics thought relevant by each work group.
+It may not reflect the metrics supported by the implementation.
 The exact metrics collected by each service will be determined by the service implementers (or SDK implementers in the case of the app functions and device service SDKs).

 #### General